 - Passage learning: Unlike any other system we've seen, we have paid a lot of attention to features for learning extended passages, rather than just single verses.

 LearnScripture.net is entirely free for users, and also runs without any ads or other means of generating revenue.
 It is run as a volunteer project, not a commercial business, and no-one is paid for working on it.

 As such, it depends entirely on donations.
 Please consider donating if you find the service helpful.
-This will go towards the hosting costs and other business costs, and sufficient funds may allow the developers to spend more time developing LearnScripture.net (instead of doing other paid freelancing work).
+This will go towards the hosting costs and other business costs.
 A yearly donation of about £5 or $5 from a significant fraction of the users would go a long way!